 Thankfully, sleep came easily on this first night anchored out, and we got underway the next morning to put more miles under our keel.
-Although we had just left Canet, we were trying to make our way briskly to Mallorca for the pending arrival of our two sons, Zack and Caleb.
+Although we had just left Canet, we were trying to make our way briskly to Mallorca for the pending arrival of our two kids.
 The stars of family life had aligned such that both of them were available to travel to see us on the same week in early June.
 If you are a parent of post-high school children, you realize how precious few chances you get – with school, and jobs and geographic barriers – to have a true family vacation.
 So we were going to do whatever was humanly possible to make this rare family event happen.

 Mallorca is a part of the Balearic Islands of Spain, about 100 miles offshore.
 We had a target in mind of the port of Blanes, just north of Barcelona, as a good spring board for our crossing to Mallorca.
 On the way down the Costa Brava to Blanes, the rugged coastline surprisedly still supports a hefty population of resort hotels, some clinging to the cliff edges, defying physics and the concept of easy construction.